 An Intelligent Discontent exclusive!
-1 When I pressed the Zinke campaign for the reasons why he is running scared from the traditional Billings Debate in the Congressional race, his campaign, which usually only offers two sides to every issue, offered ten reasons why Senator Zinke will not face his opponent John Lewis and the Montana electorate.
+[1.
+That means you, Huffington Post] When I pressed the Zinke campaign for the reasons why he is running scared from the traditional Billings Debate in the Congressional race, his campaign, which usually only offers two sides to every issue, offered ten reasons why Senator Zinke will not face his opponent John Lewis and the Montana electorate.

 Said campaign spokeswoman Shelby DeMars, “While Zinke ducking the debate and the rain that has ruined everyone’s weekend is John Lewis’s fault, one of these reasons might be the real explanation for why our candidate is running like a scared kitten from Montana voters.”

 10. When he agreed to attend the debate, he was under the mistaken impression than Billings had a Waffle House restaurant.
 That’s the only restaurant he’s been willing to visit since 2012.

 9. He learned that the director of his personal Super PAC will be in Billings that day, and Zinke would never allow that sort of geographic proximity to cloud the integrity of Special Operations for America.